Chart Color Schemes

 Illawong is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

 Illawong's dwelling structure, as per the latest Census, consisted of 92.4% houses and 7.6% other dwellings (semi-detached, apartments, 'other' dwellings).
 This contrasts with Sydney metro's figures of 55.9% houses and 44.1% other dwellings.
 Home ownership in Illawong stood at 50.0%, with mortgaged dwellings at 41.7% and rented ones at 8.3%.
-The median monthly mortgage repayment was $2,976, higher than Sydney metro's average of $2,427.
-The median weekly rent figure in Illawong was $650, compared to Sydney metro's $470.
-Nationally, Illawong's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+The median monthly mortgage repayment was $2,976, surpassing Sydney metro's average of $2,427.
+The median weekly rent in Illawong was $650, higher than Sydney metro's figure of $470.
+Nationally, Illawong's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing